sophiariley/dreamscape/README.md

 # Project Name
+Dreamscape

 This first paragraph should be a short description of the app.
 You can add links to your wiki pages that have more detailed descriptions.

+This is an Android social media app that is based around user's love of traveling.
+Users can post pictures and videos from trips they have been on, sharing them with other users.
+One could then see a trip that looks intriguing and 'Create A Trip' to the same destination through the app.
+This includes finding other users that might want to go on this trip too, planning the arrival and derparture days, listing the hotels, flight plans etc. Dreamscape is an place for poeple connect and share trips they have been on in hopes that everyone finds destinations to travel to tha they otherwise might not have chosen.

 Your audience for the Readme.md are other developers who are joining your team.
 Specifically, the file should contain detailed instructions that any developer